-Shareholders who have appointed someone to be in attendance at the meeting need to complete the Request for Control Number form located here https://tsxtrust.com/resource/en/75 and email this form in advance of proxy cut-off (May 5, 2021) to tsxtrustproxyvoting@tmx.com.
+Shareholders who have appointed someone to be in attendance at the meeting need to complete the Request for Control Number form located at https://tsxtrust.com/resource/en/75 and email this form in advance of proxy cut-off (i.e., 12:00 p.m.
+(Toronto time) May 4, 2022) to tsxtrustproxyvoting@tmx.com.
 TSX Trust Company will then email the appointee a unique control number that can be used to log into the meeting.